 - Since the leg of lamb is boneless, it will have more exposed meat surface.
 Plan seasonings accordingly depending on the size thickness of the roast.

-- Trim off any excess fat and small dangling pieces of meat.
+- Trim off any excess fat and small dangling pieces of meat from the roast.

 - Combine rub mixture and apply to all exposed meat surfaces.
 Carefully roll roast back into position and secure with kitchen twine.
-Let sit at room temperature while pellet grill preheats.
+Let sit at room temperature while pellet grill heats up.

-- Preheat pellet grill to 325 degrees F. Place tied leg of lamb on pellet grill.
+- Preheat pellet grill to 325 degrees F. Place tied leg of lamb on grill.
 If you have a temperature probe, push it into the center of the meat and cook to desired doneness.
-Otherwise plan on 15 to 20 minutes of cooking time per pound.
+Otherwise plan on 15 to 20 minutes of cooking time per pound of meat.